Skip to Main Content

 • Vomiting

-Your child will be evaluated thoroughly by our doctors and other health professionals and look for symptoms of Chiari malformation.
-We also will rule out other conditions that might be causing your child problems.
+Your child will be evaluated thoroughly to look for signs of Chiari malformation and to rule out other conditions that might be causing their symptoms.

-Our staff will ask you about your child's medical history as well as your family medical history.
-If your child's pediatrician has sent any medical records, we will review this information.
-Be sure to tell your child's neurologist about any medications your child is using, including over-the-counter medications, vitamins, nutritional supplements or herbal remedies.
+The evaluation will include questions about your child's medical history as well as your family's medical history.
+If your child's pediatrician has sent any records, we'll review this information.
+Be sure to tell the pediatric neurologist about any medications your child is using, including over-the-counter medicines, vitamins, nutritional supplements or herbal remedies.

-Your child's neurologist, along with your child's primary care doctor, will design an individualized treatment plan that may include more than one kind of treatment, including surgery.
+If treatment is needed, the pediatric neurologist will work with your child's primary care doctor to design a treatment plan that meets your child's needs.
+The plan may include more than one kind of treatment.
 You also may be referred to additional doctors or other medical professionals.

-Your medical team will explain any possible risks or complications.
-Feel free to ask your child's doctors, nurses and therapists any questions you have.
-If your child's treatment includes medication, be sure he or she takes it exactly as instructed.
+The medical team will explain any risks or possible complications.
+Don't hesitate to ask your child’s doctors, nurses and therapists any questions you have.
+If the treatment plan includes medication, be sure your child takes it exactly as instructed.

 Remember to keep all of your child's follow-up appointments.